-Safeguarding incidents and/or behaviours can be associated with factors outside the School and can occur between children outside School.
-All staff, but especially the DSL and any deputies, should consider the context within such safeguarding incidents and/or behaviours occur.
-The School will as part of the wider assessment of children, consider whether environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-The School will share as much information with Children's Social Care as possible as part of the referral process to enable consideration of all the available evidence and the full context of any abuse.
+Safeguarding incidents and/or behaviours can be associated with factors outside the College and can occur between children outside College.
+All staff, but especially the DSLs, should consider the context within such safeguarding incidents and/or behaviours occur.
+The College will, as part of the wider assessment of children, consider whether environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+The College will share as much information with Children's Social Care as possible as part of the referral process to enable consideration of all the available evidence and the full context of any abuse.